Tinberg/Portfolio/README.md

 ## Description

 Welcome to my debut portfolio!
 My vision for this project was to create something simple, yet visually appealing.
 This portfolio is a curated showcase of all my projects to date, thoughtfully presented in a clean and engaging format.
-It reflects my journey in the world of development and design, highlighting my skills and the progress I've made so far.
+It reflects my journey in the world of development and design, highlighting my skills and the progress I've made so far

 ## Built With